isomerpages/govtech-stp/_travellers-from-japan/00a-rgl-requirements-and-process.md

 The SafeTravel Pass traveller will undergo a COVID-19 PCR test upon arrival in Singapore at his/her own cost.

-At on-arrival immigration checks, approved SafeTravel Pass travellers must produce:
+At arrival immigration, approved SafeTravel Pass travellers should declare he/she is a SafeTravel Pass holder, and must produce:

 -	A valid SafeTravel Pass for the intended week of travel;
 -	A valid visa to enter Singapore (for visa-required passport holders);